MSeifert04/MinMax/documentation/api/index.md

 # API Reference

-The following pages list the complete public API of this package.
+The package contains just two extension methods for `System.Collections.Generic.IEnumerable<T>` and one struct for the return value of these methods:

+- MinMax
+- MinMaxBy
+- MinMaxResult